fxkr/quantified-typing/README.md

 The journal consists of lines, each representing a 5 minute interval (by default).
 Each line consists of a timestamp, as well as buckets.
 Each bucket represents a delay between two keypresses (by default, the buckets are 0sec to 2sec, with 10msec spacing, and an overflow bucket).
-The bucket value is how often that delay between two key presses occured with the interval.
+The bucket value is how often that delay between two key presses occured within the interval.

 A journal line might look like this: